jakobadam/RDSFactor/README.md

 ## Installation

 Grap the latest [rdsfactor.zip](https://github.com/jakobadam/RDSFactor/releases/latest) release from github.
-And unzip it.
+And unzip it, for instance into `C:\RDSFactor`

 ### RD Web update
 RDS factor comes with a customized version of the RD Web pages.
 To install these, in an terminal running with administrative rights, run: